GenomicsAotearoa/metagenomics_summer_school/materials/day2/ex7_initial_binning.md

 `MetaBAT` binning occurs in two steps.
 First, the *bam* files from the last exercise are parsed into a tab-delimited table of the average coverage depth and variance per sample mapped.
 Binning is then performed using this table.

-The *.bam* files can be passed in in either a user-defined order, or using wildcards.
+The *.bam* files can be passed in via either a user-defined order, or using wildcards.
 ```bash
 module load MetaBAT/2.13-GCC-7.4.0